qsnake/gpaw/doc/devel/overview.rst

 Parallelization over spins, k-points domains and states
 =======================================================

-When using parallelization over spins, **k**-points, bands and domains, four different MPI communicators are used:
+When using parallelization over spins, **k**-points, bands and domains, four different :ref:`MPI communicators <communicators>` are used:

 * *mpi.world*
    Communicator containing all processors.